abraunegg/onedrive/docs/USAGE.md

 To make these changes permanent, refer to your OS reference documentation.

 ## Running 'onedrive' as a system service
-There are two ways that onedrive can be used as a service
+There are a few ways to use onedrive as a service
 *   via init.d
 *   via systemd
+*   via runit

 **Note:** If using the service files, you may need to increase the `fs.inotify.max_user_watches` value on your system to handle the number of files in the directory you are monitoring as the initial value may be too low.